mattymaloney/mattymaloney.github.io/_posts/2016-03-02-known_hosts-vs-authorized_keys.md

 authorized_keys is a server's stash of public keys that can be used to authenticate clients.

+The private keys that a client uses to connect to a server should be generated (along with the public key) on the client.
+The private key should never leave the client machine.
+Is that actually possible?
+So how do you initially authenticate a new client server?
+Don't we need to copy the private key from an existing client to the new client?

 See also:

 * [authentication - What is the difference between authorized_key and known_host file for SSH? - Information Security Stack Exchange](http://security.stackexchange.com/questions/20706/what-is-the-difference-between-authorized-key-and-known-host-file-for-ssh)